 - Project: Applicants must successfully complete a diversity-related project.
 The project must be on a current issue in diversity and related to the applicant's diversity work in his or her organization or private practice.
 Applicants have up to six months following receipt of a passing grade on the exam to submit their projects.
 For the project guidelines, please contact ILR Customer Service at email@example.com.

 - Exam: Applicants must pass an exam, which will consist of both multiple choice and essay questions.

 - The certification exam tests only the classes offered as part of the Diversity Management Certificate, and Advanced Diversity Strategies.
 Note: Applicants must complete the Diversity Management Certificate, Advanced Diversity Strategies class and exam by May 20, 2015.

 Applicants intending to take the exam must register for the exam with ILR Customer Service no later than 30 days prior to the exam.

 Two hours are allotted to complete the exam, which will be administered at the New York City Conference Center.
 An optional, complimentary review session is available prior to the exam.
 Review and exams are held twice each year, in December and in May.

 CCDP/AP exam grades are provided within one month after the exam.
 For updated information about the dates and any other questions, please contact ILR Customer Service.

-Your initial CCDP/AP certification is valid for two years.
-In order to retain your CCDP/AP certification after that date, you must recertify, no later than three months following your recertification date, by continuing to develop your knowledge of the field.
+In order to retain your CCDP/AP certification, you must recertify (no later than three months following your recertification date each year) by continuing to develop your knowledge of the field.